 Ingram joined the University of the Sciences men’s basketball program as an assistant coach prior to the 2016-17 season.

-In his first two seasons, he has helped lead the Devils to their fifth and straight Central Atlantic Collegiate Conference (CACC) Tournament appearances, which included knocking off top-seed Bloomfield in the Quarterfinals in 2018.
+In his first three seasons, he has helped lead the Devils to two Central Atlantic Collegiate Conference (CACC) Tournament appearances, which included knocking off top-seed Bloomfield in the Quarterfinals in 2018.

-Three Devils have earned a total of four All-CACC honors during his two years, including Flo Da-Silva being named back-to-back CACC Defensive Player of the Year.
+Three Devils have earned a total of four All-CACC honors during his three years, including Flo Da-Silva being named back-to-back CACC Defensive Player of the Year.

-Prior to his arrival at USciences, Ingram earned several years of experience at the high school and collegiate levels.
+Prior to his arrival at University of the Sciences, Ingram earned several years of experience at the high school and collegiate levels.

 He began his coaching career at his alma mater, Archbishop Carroll High School, as an assistant coach under his former head coach, Paul Romanczuk, in 2008 before serving as an assistant again in 2011.

-In 2010, Ingram was an assistant coach at Harriton High School, where he led the Rams to their fourth-straight District I playoff appearance.
-He then spent one season as an assistant coach at Solebury School, helping lead the Spartans to a berth in the Pa.
-Independent Schools State Tournament.
+In 2010, Ingram was an assistant coach at Harriton High School, where he led the Rams to their fourth straight District I playoff appearance.
+He then spent one season as an assistant coach at Solebury School, helping lead the Spartans to a berth in the Pennsylvania Independent Schools State Tournament.

 From 2013-2015, Ingram was the lead assistant at Mercer County Community College under former Princeton University great, Howard Levy.
 His responsibilities included recruiting, player development, scouting, proposing the team budget, fundraising and running study halls.